 Whilst moisture on walls can be a sign of a leaking or burst pipe located behind a wall, a leak may also have appeared in your roof.

-For clarification, you should seek advice directly from Kent Drainage.
+For clarification, you should seek advice directly from KD Drainage.

 Leaks or burst pipes are most likely to occur in places in your house such as in bathrooms near the sink, shower, toilet, or bath or near large household appliances such as dishwashers or washing machines.